Trashtalk217/writing/A Slightly Significant Event/chapter 2.md

 The only thing they hadn't decided on was the person responsible for the delivery, the execution.
 Aaron would've done it in a heartbeat if it weren't for the fact that he was too well known in Dan's household.
 Dan couldn't do it for obvious reasons, leaving only Sarah and Aleisha.
-The method with which they made the final decision was highly scientific: Rock paper scissors and the winner got to chose.
+The method with which they made the final decision was highly scientific: Rock paper scissors and the winner got to choose.

 Sarah came out on top with paper.
 "Damn it, I hoped you'd win," she said, "I don't want to unload this onto you."